esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 In the previous sections, we learned that different file formats have different properties.
 The purpose of a file should help determine which file format to choose.
-Let's back to our example of creating tabular data using spreadsheet software.
-There is no guarantee that the tabular data can be used or displayed in the future.
+In the example of creating tabular data using spreadsheet software, there is no guarantee that the tabular data can be used or displayed in the future.
 Because the software can become obsolete or only support a specific version of formats.

 It is good to plan in the beginning of your project, what file formats to use for each purpose: